chatch/xcat/docs/protocol_stellar_xlm_to_ethereum_eth.md

        this sends the ETH to her account

 NOTES:
-1. If nothing happens after S1 2.4 Bob can get a refund after timelock time has passed by calling refund() on the Ethereum smart contract
+1. If nothing happens after S2 2.4 Bob can get a refund after timelock time has passed by calling refund() on the Ethereum smart contract
-2. If nothing happens after S1 2.5 Alice can get a refund after the timelock expires by signing the transaction Bob have her in S1 2.5
+2. If nothing happens after S2 2.5 Alice can get a refund after the timelock expires by signing the transaction Bob gave her in S1 2.4